The Wisdom Wipes Story

 Note, too much rib pattern does not work well as the wipes will curl up at the edges which makes them annoying to use.

-Our knitters like to use some Cotton Blend in a different colour to create stripes or patterns.
+Our knitters like to use some different colours to create stripes or patterns.
 Try to keep them colourful and not all pale colours so they don’t get too grubby looking when in use.

 Please sew in all the ends so they are ready to ship.

 It is now over to you and your imagination!

 We recommend purchasing your 8 ply, 100% cotton in 200g balls from the Bendigo Woollen Mills website.

 The larger sized balls are significantly more economical than purchasing 50g balls.

 Bendigo Woollen Mills

 03 5442 4600